Implant Dentures vs Traditional Dentures: Real Cost Comparison Melbourne 2026

 How painful is implant surgery?

 Most patients report minimal pain.
-Local anesthetic is used during surgery.
+Local anaesthetic is used during surgery.
 Post-surgery discomfort is manageable with over-the-counter pain relief for 3-5 days.

 Can I get implants if I have bone loss?

 Possibly.
 Bone grafting can rebuild bone density to support implants.
-This adds cost ($2,000-$5,000) and time (3-6 months healing) but makes implants possible for many patients.
+This adds cost (Subject to Assessment) and time (3-6 months healing) but makes implants possible for many patients.

 How long do implant dentures last?